r-niemans/vds_visuals2425/README.md

    cd vds_visuals2425
 ```
 ## Usage
-To run the application and therefore view and interact with all the visuals in one place:
+To run the application and therefore view and interact with all the visuals in one place.
+It is recommended to set your browser zoom to 67% to view the soccer pitch properly.
 ```bash
 python app.py
 ```